Art (ART) Courses

 ART 390 Seminar Contemporary Art (3) (other) Focuses on the issues raised by contemporary art and traces historical/aesthetic developments from the beginning of the Modern period to the present.
 Assigned readings and lecture/discussion.
 Pre: ART 270, 280 or instructor's consent.

-ART 401 Applied Digital Visualization (3) This team-taught course provides an interdisciplinary framework for learning cutting-edge data visualization techniques.
-The class enables students from varied disciplines to work together and develop collaborative projects.
-Students are taught hands-on skills for creating effective data visualization products and tools that can be applied to a broad range of scientific disciplines.
-(Pre: ART 112)
+ART 475 Data Visualization (3) This team-taught course provides an interdisciplinary framework for learning cutting-edge techniques in data visualization.
+Students from various disciplines will collaborate on projects that refine and visualize complex data for interactive, educational presentations.
+Students are taught hands-on-skills for creating effective data visualization products and tools that can be applied to a broad range of scientific disciplines, education, humanities, and the community.
+Pre: Junior or Senior standing.
+CS 150 or ART 112 are recommended prior to the course.
+(Same as CS 475) (Attributes: GCC)

 ART x94 Special Topics in Subject Matter (Arr.)
 Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.